Foxearth

 Foxearth is a village and civil parish in the Braintree District of Essex, England.
-It lies near the county boundary with Suffolk, between Long Melford and Cavendish.
-The neighbouring parishes are Borley, Belchamp Walter, Belchamp Otten, Liston and Pentlow.
+Its northern land slopes down to the Stour which is the border with Glemsford, Suffolk.
+Otherwise adjoining are Liston, Belchamp Walter, Belchamp Otten, Pentlow, and Borley, beyond which is the town of Sudbury which has wide-ranging public amenities and transport.
 At the 2021 census the parish had a population of 274.

 History

 Foxearth is an ancient settlement in north Essex.
-The parish is about 7 mi in circumference; 3 mi from Sudbury seven from Halstead, and 56 mi from London.
-The lands are very good loamy clay soil.
-Foxearth has always been predominantly agricultural, and had its own watermill that originally fell within a separate parish, Weston, until the year 1286, when the two manors became united.
+The parish is more than the size of small parishes Borley and Liston combined, being 1724 acres.
+It is 3 mi from Sudbury which has the nearest train station, seven from Halstead, and 56 mi from London.
+The lands are fertile loamy clay soil.
+Foxearth has always been predominantly agricultural, and had its own watermill at Weston (alias West Mill), its northern extreme, which may have had a church or chapel until dissolved in 1286.

-In the reign of Edward the Confessor, the parish was in the possession of nineteen sochmen and four freemen; The Domesday survey shows that the small manor of Foxearth Hall, had become the property of Richard Fitz-Gilbert, ancestor of the lords of Clare.
+The Domesday survey shows that the small manor of Foxearth Hall, had become the property of Richard Fitz-Gilbert, ancestor of the lords of Clare and states 20 years before at the time of "the Confessor", it noted nineteen sochmen and four free tenant men (almost always meaning families holding land).